sartra/frontend-nanodegree-arcade-game/README.md

 * The update method for the Player (can be similar to the one for the Enemy)
 * The render method for the Player (use the code from the render method for the Enemy)
 * The handleInput method, which should receive user input, allowedKeys (the key which was pressed) and move the -player according to that input.
 In particular:
-  -Left key should move the player to the left, right key to the right, up should move the player up and down   -should move the player down.
+  - Left key should move the player to the left, right key to the right, up should move the player up and down   -should move the player down.
-  -Recall that the player cannot move off screen (so you will need to check for that and handle appropriately).
+  - Recall that the player cannot move off screen (so you will need to check for that and handle appropriately).
-  -If the player reaches the water the game should be reset by moving the player back to the initial location   (-you can write a separate reset Player method to handle that).
+  - If the player reaches the water the game should be reset by moving the player back to the initial location   (-you can write a separate reset Player method to handle that).
-  -You can add your own Player methods as needed.
+  - You can add your own Player methods as needed.
-  -Once you have completed implementing the Player and Enemy, you should instantiate them by:
+  - Once you have completed implementing the Player and Enemy, you should instantiate them by:

 Creating a new Player object
 Creating several new Enemies objects and placing them in an array called allEnemies